-9.5.
-Casings shall be capped before the end of the exploration season.
+- 9.5.
+Casings that are not pulled or removed shall be capped as soon as possible upon completion of the drill hole, and before the end of the exploration season.
 Capping means any effective and durable means of completely covering the casing opening, excluding the use of natural materials for this purpose (e.g., placing a rock over the casing, stuffing with large branch or piece of wood).
 Sawn off casings may be capped using steel caps with bolts.
-Drill holes for which the casing is pulled shall be covered over at the surface with material containing a large proportion of gravel coarser than the hole diameter (to limit subsidence of surface materials into the hole).
+Drill holes for which the casing is pulled shall be covered over at the surface with material containing a large proportion of gravel coarser than the hole diameter (to limit subsidence of surface materials into the hole). - 9.6.

-9.6.
 Drill holes which produce artesian water at the surface (i.e., water flowing out of the top of the casing) while the drill rig is present on site shall be plugged before the drill rig departs from the site.
 The drill hole shall be plugged with high-swelling bentonite, cement, or another material with suitable properties.
 Capping is not a substitute for plugging, since many caps cannot fully stop the water and the caps will eventually break due to freeze-thaw cycles.
 If downhole geophysics is being considered for the exploration project, the Operator and Approval Holder are advised to take this contingency into consideration, and may wish to be ready to carry out downhole geophysics before plugging the hole and the drill rig departing the site in the event that a hole producing artesian water is encountered.